jenweber/plot-point-o-front-end/README.md

 # Plot Point O

 [Plot Point O](http://jenweber.github.io/plot-point-o-front-end/) is a full stack, single page application.
 It features a custom admin console, rails server, generated content with Handlebars, tabbed Bootstrap navigation, and Bootstrap modals.
+Information about the back end can be found in [this repository](https://github.com/jenweber/plot-point-o-api), and it is [deployed on Heroku](https://plot-point-o-api.herokuapp.com/).

 There are two different scenarios where I read entertainment reviews - to decide if it's worth my time, and to read the analysis of others.
 Plot Point O was inspired by this dichotomy.
 There are two different audiences here, who need two different articles for each game or movie.
 A well-designed site could serve both these audiences without spoiling any endings.